 May 1954 sees Escher working on Rind.
 He was inspired by The Invisible Man, an 1897 science fiction novel by the British author H.G.
 Wells.
-In it, an invisible man can only be seen by means of the bandages in which he is wrapped.
-Escher changes the man into a woman.
-Escher was searching for the right composition, using his wife Jetta as a model.
+In it, an invisible man can only be seen by means of the bandages that cover him.
+Escher changed the man into a woman.
+To find the right composition, Escher used his wife Jetta as a model.
 In 1954, he first carried out two studies, reaching a final result in May 1955.
-He describes it like this:
+He described it like this:

 ‘Like the spiral-shaped peel of a fruit and like a hollow fragmented sculpture, the image of a woman floats through space.
 The sense of depth is enhanced by a bank of clouds which diminishes towards the horizon.’*

-In Bond of Union, which he produced a year after this, he added himself and created a couple in doing so.
-In that lithograph he also solved a problem that bothered him in Rind.
-There, the loose ends of the bandage can be seen.
+In Bond of Union, which he produced a year after this, he added a man, creating a pair.
+In doing so, he also solved a problem that bothered him in Rind.
+In this print, the loose ends of the bandage can be seen.
 In contrast, the strip in Bond of Union is endless, like an eternal cycle.